piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 Q: How much data do you expect users to store on average?\
 A: Maybe 5GB

+Q: How often on average is the system used by users?\
+A: Daily

+Q: How many files do they usually edit per day?\
+A: 1-2

-Q: How much data do you expect them to upload and download per week?
+Q: Do you expect read and writes to be a similar amount?\
-A: 50 MB for upload and a similar amount for download.
+A: Yes

 Now repeat back your summary of the non-functional requirements:
 - **Scalable:** The user base is enormous, so it must be able to cope.